Skip to content

 • Viewport context:

 • Media queries are global; they consider the entire screen or browser window.
-If a layout condition depends on the viewport, such as full-page navigation menus, it might not behave as expected when converted to container queries.
+If a layout condition depends on the viewport, such as full-page navigation menus, it might not behave identically when converted to container queries.

 • Nested containers: